 As the students at the performance programmes, the teacher students present their own annual manifestation in the form of concerts or performances.
 Mind the Music is the name of their spring mini-festival.

-is the name of Frans Hagerman's doctoral thesis in music education, which deals with methods and strategies in composition education.
+is the name of Mikael Persson's doctoral thesis in music education.